Optimally frequency synchronized networks of non identical Kuramoto oscillators: Previous adaptative Kuramoto's model

 where $\theta_{i}$ is the phase of the ith oscillator, $\omega_{i}$ its natural frequency and $W_{ij}$ stands for the influence of $j$ onto $i$.
 In the original model the oscillators are all to all, homogeneously and statically connected.
-But in the case of adaptive networks, the whole game consists in finding an interesting dynamic for the weight of the connections.
-The appendix \ref{Appendix} provides a brief presentation of the different dynamics that have been previously considered, with an emphasis on the underlying assumptions.
+But in the case of adaptive networks, the whole game consists in finding an interesting dynamics for the weight of the connections.
+Appendix \ref{Appendix} provides a brief presentation of the different dynamics that have been previously considered, with an emphasis on the underlying assumptions.
 To summarise, two main sources of inspiration can be identified.
-Some adaptative models \cite{Seliger2002,Timms2014,Zhao2007,Assenza2011,AssenzaPRL2011,Avalos2018} are clearly of "bio inspired" type.
-The dynamics of the weight are determinist, described once for all by an ordinary differential equation, mimicking well known biological rules of adaptation like Hebbian, anti-Hebbian, STDP or homeostasis.
-The models \cite{Zanette2006,Papadopoulos2017,Eom2016,Rentzeperis2020} are also of "bio inspired" type, but the rewiring dynamics is discretized.
+Some adaptative models \cite{Seliger2002,Timms2014,Zhao2007,Assenza2011,AssenzaPRL2011,Avalos2018} are clearly "bio inspired".
+The dynamics of the weight is deterministic, described once for all by an ordinary differential equation, mimicking well known biological rules of adaptation like Hebbian, anti-Hebbian, Spike-timing-dependent plasticity (STDP) or homeostasis.
+Models \cite{Zanette2006,Papadopoulos2017,Eom2016,Rentzeperis2020} are also "bio inspired", but the rewiring dynamics is discretized.
 At each rewiring step, a node $i$ is randomly chosen.
 Then a link between $i$ and the node $j_{1}$ is substituted with a link between $i$ and $j_{2}$ accordingly to the relative fitness of the links.
 The fitness is defined on the basis of expected biological adaptation rules.
 Finally \cite{Brede2008a, Brede2008b} are of pure "random-wired" type.
 At each time step, the proposed random rewiring of the network is validated only if it leads to a decrease of the synchronization order parameter.
 The "bio inspired" models compute the consequences of the biological rules onto the network topology and dynamics.
-Synchronisation is not explicitly imposed and it is already an important result to show the existence of a parameter regime where it can be observed.
+Synchronization is not explicitly imposed and it is already an important result to show the existence of a parameter regime where it can be observed.
 The observation of characteristic properties like modularity, small worldness or enhancement of the synchronization is a big success of this approach which gives confidence in the basic biological assumptions.
 On the contrary, the "random-wired" models only impose synchronization and are interested in the consequences of this requirement either on the network topology or on the link dynamics.
-For the latter, three main results have been reported: first a local synchronisation process does give rise to a global synchronisation, second during the adaptation toward synchronisation, networks quickly exhibit community structures in which nodes of similar native frequencies form cliques.
+For the latter, three main results have been reported: first a local synchronization process does give rise to a global synchronization, second during the adaptation toward synchronization, networks quickly exhibit community structures in which nodes of similar native frequencies form cliques.
 Then the synchronization of these cliques (and then their disappearance) is observed but on much longer time scales.
-Third, the distribution of the native frequency and the distribution of the ingoing weights turn out to be strongly correlated.
-The same observation is performed in \cite{Papadopoulos2017} which is "bio inspired".
+Third, the distribution of the native frequency and the distribution of the incoming weights turn out to be strongly correlated.
+The same observation is reported in \cite{Papadopoulos2017} which is "bio inspired".